 In 2004 I first walked the Camino Frances the main Camino de Santiago route; I first wrote this article in 2009 and thought it could do with some updating.

-I was a student at the time and I wanted something to do during the summer, something interesting – I am not one for lying on a beach and like to be active.
-One of my college mates had walked from Holland to Santiago a few years before and he kept going on about this “Camino de Santiago” – to me it sounded horrible, walking all day across Spain in the height of the summer heat, carrying my own clothes, sleeping in a hostel / albergue with many others I did not know.
+I was a student at the time and I wanted to do something different during the summer, something interesting – I am not one for lying on a beach and like to be active.
+One of my college mates had walked from Holland to Santiago a few years before and he kept going on about this “Camino de Santiago” – to me it sounded horrible, walking all day across Spain in the height of the summer heat, carrying my own clothes, sleeping in a hostel every night with people I did not know.
 No thanks.